Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Introduction

-Inspired by the behavior of tensor perturbations induced by real or phantom matter during the cosmological phase of inflation, and motivated by recent findings \cite{Vlachos:2021weq,Chatzifotis:2020oqr}, we study gravitational perturbations on the aforementioned compact object solutions of scalar-tensor Hordenski theory.
 The work is organized as follows.
 In Section \ref{sec2} we review the BH solution of the Horndeski theory with a scalar field kinetically coupled to the Einstein tensor.
 In Section \ref{sec:linear axial} we discuss the general framework of axial gravitational perturbations and we derive the effective potential of the considered BH solution.
 In Section \ref{sec4} we demonstrate the numerical scheme of time-domain integration.
 In Section \ref{sec5} we study the evolution of the axial gravitational perturbations and finally in Section \ref{sec6} we conclude this work.